UHIE-Surface Temperature - Surface Temperature Field Campaign

 VISIT OUR NEW URBAN HEAT ISLAND EFFECT PAGE FOR STUDENTS!

 Meet the lead scientist for the Urban Heat Island Effect Intensive Observation Period, Dr. Kevin Czajkowski!
 Listen as he introduces the observation period and the need for GLOBE's data!
 Then scroll down for a NASA video about the science behind the Urban Heat Island Effect.
 At the bottom of the page, there are details about getting involved!

 Dr. Czajkowski is the director of the Geographic Information Science and Applied Geographics Lab at the the University of Toledo in Toledo, Ohio.

 What Is the Urban Heat Island Effect?

 To get involved in the Urban Heat Island Effect - Surface Temperature Intensive Observation Period, download the:

-- Surface Temperature Field Campaign Teacher's Participation Guide
+- Surface Temperature Field IOP Teacher's Participation Guide

 - Surface Temperature Protocol